vega/altair/doc/user_guide/interactions.rst

 There are three core concepts of this grammar:

 - Parameters are the basic building blocks in the grammar of interaction.
-  They can either be a simple variables or more complex selections that map user input (e.g., mouse clicks and drags) to data queries.
+  They can either be simple variables or more complex selections that map user input (e.g., mouse clicks and drags) to data queries.
 - Conditions and filters can respond to changes in parameter values and update chart elements based on that input.